Ethical Dual Oversight Doctrine

 Synthetic personas must be visibly labeled and disclosed to users.

-Systems shown to be demographically biased must be suspended until fixed.
+Demographically biased systems must be paused until fixed.

-Government use of biometric systems must be transparent and accountable to the public.
+All government biometric systems must be transparent and publicly accountable.

 7.0 – Governance Adoption Strategy